DAKSHRAWAT7775/Regional-Sales-Performance-Analysis/README.md

 ## 📝 Project Overview

-This project focuses on end-to-end **data analysis**, combining Python for data cleaning and exploration with **Power BI** for interactive visual reporting.
+This project focuses on end-to-end **data analysis** combining Python for data cleaning and exploration with **Power BI** for interactive visual reporting.
 The objective is to derive actionable insights from raw data by preprocessing it in Python and building a professional dashboard in Power BI.

 ---